networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 reviewed: true
 ---

-In this tutorial, we are going to create a backend service and start three instances to demo the [light-proxy][] load balance between them.
+This tutorial will create a backend service and start three instances to demo the [light-proxy][] load balance between them.

-The backend service will have two endpoints: one get and one post to demo different scenarios in term of proxy functionality.
+The backend service will have two endpoints: one get and one post to demo different proxy functionality scenarios.
 This server is built on top of light-rest-4j with OpenAPI 3.0 specification.

-There is another [backend service][] that is built on top of Swagger 2.0 specification for users who are still working on Swagger 2.0 specification for some reason.

 ### Backend service specification and light-codegen config.json